 Put relationships first

-Why not start a Common Good discussion in your church, community or workplace?
+Why not start a Common Good conversation in your church, community or workplace?
 Intentionally invite people from different backgrounds, classes and political opinions.
-Together, focus on the needs of your neighbourhood and discuss how you are called to build the Common Good where you are.
+Together, focus on what people in your neighbourhood want.
 Instead of rushing to action, always build relationship first.
 Explore some of our suggestions and resources below.

-The cornerstone of the Common Good is relationship.
-Make sure you have a one to one conversation every day.
-Get to know another person, especially someone whose opinion, class, background or tradition is different from yours.
+Relationship is the cornerstone of the Common Good.
+Make sure you have a one to one conversation at least once a week with someone you don't know.
+Get to know people whose opinion, class, background or tradition is different from yours.
 Use our simple guide to get started.

 Why not use a video or podcast as a stimulus for discussion with friends, in your team or group?
 Explore our Watch and Listen section for inspiration.